 To make game in Clubs or Diamonds we need to rake in eleven tricks.
 Far better to try and take nine tricks in No-trumps than eleven in a trump suit.
-Remember that 5·3·3·2 hands play well in No-trumps and experienced players always count them as balanced hands.
+Remember that $5\cdot3\cdot3\cdot2$ hands play well in No-trumps and experienced players always count them as balanced hands.

-West leads the ◆2 against 3NT.
-Here West, having a 4·4·4·1 pattern, has three equally long suits to choose from so he chooses the strongest of the three - Diamonds.
+West leads the $\diamond 2$ against 3NT.
+Here West, being $4 \cdot 4 \cdot 4 \cdot 1$, has three equally long suits to choose from so he chooses the strongest of the three - Diamonds.
 With a broken suit (one not headed by a three-card sequence) West selects the fourth-highest card.

-On the sight of dummy we must begin by Counting and Planning.
+On the sight of dummy we begin by Counting and Planning.
 Here, we can count two Spade tricks, two Hearts, no Diamonds and five Clubs.
 That's nine tricks - provided East-West can't cash five tricks before we get a look in.

 In point of fact we have no Diamond stopper so have to sit and wait while the opponents have their fun in Diamonds.
-If the defenders can take five Diamond tricks, beating 3NT before we get a foot in the door (so to speak), well c'est la vie.
+If the defenders could take five Diamond tricks, beating 3NT before we get a foot in the door (so to speak), well that's the way the cookie crumbles.
 These things happen.

-As the cards lie, however, the defence can only take the first four tricks.
+As the cards lie, however, the defense can only take the first four tricks.
 We are careful not to throw a Club away from dummy (we must protect our long suits - they are useful) on the last Diamond.

-West switches to a Spade and at long last we are in.
-We take the ♠A, rake in five Club tricks and only need three more from the remaining ♠K and ♥A K.
+West shifts to a Spade and at long last we are in.
+We take the A, rake in five Club tricks and only need three more from the remaining AK and AK.